The present article was originally published in December 2022 by The Newstack.

 That said, in the scheme of things, the No-Code Revolution is just another step forward, and I believe that the next step of software testing is software that tests itself.

 I’m not alone on this: Like the No-Code Revolution, self-testing software has been a projected reality for years.
-At the rate of change and growth in technology, its not at all absurd to imagine that by 2025, intelligent test automation (that is, self-testing software), where testing AI operates without human intervention, will greatly expand.
+At the rate of change and growth in technology, it’s not at all absurd to imagine that by 2025, intelligent test automation (that is, self-testing software), where testing AI operates without human intervention, will greatly expand.

 Currently, limited implementation of intelligent testing adds speed and quality to software releases through reliance on machine learning (ML) and AI platforms.
 This allows for fast and continuous testing (and with it an increased ROI).
 AI can duplicate human intelligence while ML makes computer learning possible without human intervention.